-Doctrine additional SOL Internally the filter API is used to a11 This the ORM against the database. also ensures to queries queries issued by rewrite done while loading objects, DQL statements. responsible lazy or The class TYPO3\Flow\Security\Authorization\Privilege\Entity\Doctrine\SqlFilter uses various ConditionGenerators to create the needed SQL.
+Doctrine filter additional SOL Internally the API is used to a11 by This also ensures to the ORM against the database. queries queries issued rewrite done while loading objects, DQL statements. responsible lazy or The class Neos\Flow\Security\Authorization\Privilege\Entity\Doctrine\SqlFilter uses various ConditionGenerators to create the needed SQL.
 It is registered als Doctrine filter with the name Flow\Security\Entity\Filter in Flow's Settings.yaml file.